Pupil Personnel Services

 Pupil Personnel Services is responsible for providing guidance, attendance, child-protective services, home schooling, home tutoring, student registration and homeless liaison services, and implementing the disciplining procedures for those students who violate the district's Student Code of Conduct.

-You can also view our Comprehensive School Counseling Plan to learn more about what we do.
-This document is our plan for social-emotional learning and college and career readines, and provides an outline of services provided at each grade level.
+You can also view our Comprehensive School Counseling Plan for an in-depth look at what we do.
+This technical document – which is required by NYSED to be available to our stakeholders – is our plan for social-emotional learning and college and career readines, and provides an outline of services provided at each grade level.